Skip to main content

 2019 Reginald Taylor and Lord Fletcher Prize, British Archaeological Association

-2014 Principal Investigator, BA/Leverhulme Small Research Grant
+2014 Principal Investigator, British Academy/Leverhulme Small Research Grant

 2014 CUSU Teaching Excellence Award